NCAS-CMS/cfa-conventions/source/cfa.md

 ## Fragment Storage

-Each fragment has a generic form for which
+Each fragment has a generic form for which:

-* the fragment's data provides the values for a unique part of the aggregated data, as defined by the `location` term of the aggregation instructions,
+* The fragment's data provides the values for a unique part of the aggregated data, as defined by the `location` term of the aggregation instructions.

-* the entirety of the fragment's data contributes to the aggregated data,
+* The entirety of the fragment's data contributes to the aggregated data.

-* the fragment's data has the same number of dimensions in the same order as the aggregated data,
+* The fragment's data has the same number of dimensions in the same order as the aggregated data.

-* each dimension of the fragment's data has the same sense of directionality (i.e. the sense in which it increasing in physical space) as its corresponding aggregated dimension,
+* Each dimension of the fragment's data has the same sense of directionality (i.e. the sense in which it increasing in physical space) as its corresponding aggregated dimension.

-* the fragment has the same physical units as the aggregated variable,
+* The fragment has the same physical units as the aggregated variable, and if the fragment has no defined units then its data is assumed to have the same units as the aggregated variable.

-* any other fragment attributes, as well as all associated metadata variables associated with the fragment (such as coordinate variables), are ignored.
+* Any other fragment attributes, as well as all associated metadata variables associated with the fragment (such as coordinate variables), are ignored.

-For fragments contained in the parent file or in external netCDF files, the units must be defined for data that represent dimensional quantities.
-Specification of the units for fragments stored in other file formats is not described in these conventions.

 In limited circumstances, however, a fragment may deviate from these requirements, providing that it is possible to unambiguously convert